ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

-being received directly from a customer network, or is being originated by the network provider on the customer's behalf, such legitimacy has often been determined by the customer issuing a Letter of Agency, a document that provides authorisation for one operator to act on behalf of another.
+being received directly from a customer network, or is being originated by the network provider on the customer's behalf, such legitimacy has often been determined by the customer issuing a Letter of Agency (LOA) {loa}, a document that provides authorisation for one operator to act on behalf of another.
 Such letters are commonly exchanged in the form of electronic documents exchanged over insecure mechanisms like e-mail with no integrity protection or strong authentication.
+The limitations of this practice are discussed briefly in {security}.

 The RPKI provides an opportunity to provide equivalent authorisation to a Letter of Agency in a form that is independently verifiable and cryptographically strong.
-However, many network operators have established workflows that include a requirement for a Letter of Agency {loa} to be received in order to authorise the propagation of a route on the Internet.
+However, many network operators have established workflows that include LOAs, and at the time of writing many customers are not practised in the management of RPKI-signed objects.

 This document describes a template for constructing a Letter of Agency in the case where RPKI verification of a request to exchange routing informationi is possible.
 We propose that network operators accept such documents, with corresponding crypytographic validation of associated signed objects, in place of a conventional LOA.

-# The Trouble with LOAs

 # RPKI-Based Authorisation of Prefix Origination